vertexproject/synapse/docs/synapse/glossary.rst

 Repr
 ----

 Short for "representation".
-The repr of a :ref:`gloss-prop` defines how the property should be displayed, where the display format differs from the storage format.
+The repr of a :ref:`gloss-prop` defines how the property should be displayed in cases where the display format differs from the storage format.
 For example, date/time values in Synapse are stored in epoch milliseconds but are displayed in human-friendly "yyyy/mm/dd hh:mm:ss.mmm" format.

 .. _gloss-root-tag: